Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Assessing and Predicting the Impact of Actual Time-Varying Treatments

-where $U_1^F\subseteq U^F$ is a sub-sample of units and $N_1^{F}=|U_1^F|$ is the number of units in $U_1^F$.
+where $\mathcal{I}_F\subseteq \mathcal{I}$ is a subset of the set of the sample locations where the interventions or events are assumed to occur in the future window $\mathcal{T}_Z^F$, and $U_1^F=\{it: i\in \mathcal{I}_F, t\in \mathcal{T}^F\}$.
 The $ATT_F$ compares the two counterfactual scenarios where the lagged treatment vector $\overline{\vZ}_{it}^{B,K}$ is such that $D_{it}=0$ or $D_{it}=1$ on all units $it\in U_1^F$.
 The sub-sample $U_1^F$ where we wish to predict the causal effect $ATT^F$ depends on the question of interest.
 We could focus on one future time point $\mathcal{T}^F=T+F+L$, with $B \leq L \geq K+B$ and predict the effect of initiating an intervention or having a single-day event at time $T+F$, in all areas in $\mathcal{I}$ or a subset of them, i.e., $U^F_1=\{it: i\in \mathcal{I}^{\star}\subset \mathcal{I}, t=T+F+L\}$.
 For example, after the US primary elections, federal and state government were anxious to gain insight into the possible effect of the general elections to be held on November 3rd, 2020.
 Similarly, during the surge of COVID-19 cases in Europe in October 2020, European governments had to decide on whether to impose restrictions to control the spread of the coronavirus and based their decision on the predicted effect of such regulations.
-Similar questions can arise about the effect of having multi-day events (e.g., lockdowns, protests) lasting Q days within the time window $\mathcal{T}_Z^F=[T+F,\ldots,T+F+T_Z^F]$, with $F \geq 1, T_Z^F\geq Q$ on a future day or days $\mathcal{T}^F=\mathcal{T}^F_Z+T^F$, with $B \leq T^F\leq B+K$ $\mathcal{T}^F=[T+F+L, \ldots, T+F+T^F]$, with $B+Q \leq L\leq B+Q+K$ and $T^F\leq T_Z^F+K$.
+Similar questions can arise about the effect of having multi-day events (e.g., lockdowns, protests) lasting Q days within the time window $\mathcal{T}_Z^F=[T+F,\ldots,T+F+T_Z^F]$, with $F \geq 1, T_Z^F\geq Q$ on a future day or days $\mathcal{T}^F=[T+F+L, \ldots, T+F+T^F]$, with $B+Q \leq L\leq B+Q+K$ and $T^F\leq T_Z^F+K$.
 Predicting the effect of such events would allow policy-makers to decide on the length of lockdowns or on preventing long-lasting social events.
-Another interesting question could be about the predicted effect of implementing an intervention, not on a specific day, but during those days whose characteristics reached a level similar to the one that determined the implementation of the intervention in the past \citep{naturemedicine2021}.
-Formally, $U^F_1=\{it \in U^F: \overline{R}_{it}\in \mathcal{R}(U_1^{obs})\}$, where $\mathcal{R}(U_1^{obs})$ is the empirical distribution of past covariates and outcomes in the past treated sample $U_1^{obs}$, i.e., $\mathcal{R}(U^{obs})=\{\overline{R}_{it}\}_{it\in U_1^{obs}}$.
+Another interesting question could be about the predicted effect of implementing an intervention, not on a specific day, but during those days in a time window where characteristics reached a level similar to the one that determined the implementation of the intervention in the past \citep{naturemedicine2021}.
+Formally, $U^F_1=\{it \in \mathcal{I}\times\mathcal{T}^F: \overline{\mathbf{R}}_{it}\sim \mathcal{R}(U_1^{obs})\}$, where $\mathcal{R}(U_1^{obs})$ is the empirical distribution of past covariates and outcomes in the past treated sample $U_1^{obs}$.
 This case refers to the question that policy-makers were asking at the end of the first wave about what they should have done in the case of a second wave with similar epidemic dynamic to the one in the Spring.
-Finally, we could be interested in predicting the effect of administering a regulation under a pre-specified scenario of interest $\mathcal{R}^{\star}$ for the covariate and outcome history before implementing the regulation, i.e., $U^F_1=\{it \in U^F: \overline{R}_{it}\in \mathcal{R}^{\star}\}$.
+Finally, we could be interested in predicting the effect of administering a regulation under a pre-specified scenario of interest $\mathcal{R}^{\star}$ for the covariate and outcome history before implementing the regulation, i.e., $U^F_1=\{it \in \mathcal{I}\times\mathcal{T}^F: \overline{\mathbf{R}}_{it}\in \mathcal{R}^{\star}\}$.
 For example, we could be interested in predicting the causal effect of imposing strict curbs when the weekly incidence and mortality exceed a threshold.